imtiyaj43/OnFinance_AI-assignment/README.md

-# OnFinance AI - EKS Deployment Assignment
+# OnFinance AI - Assignment

 This project contains the implementation for the OnFinance AI Implementation Engineer assignment.
 It includes infrastructure automation using Terraform, Kubernetes deployment on AWS EKS, logging & monitoring setup, and external API integration.